NorfairKing/template-api-server-with-auth-and-cli/README.md

 Then use [template-filler](https://github.com/NorfairKing/template-filler) to use the template, like this:

 ```
-template-filler --source /path/to/this/template-cli --destination /path/to/your/homeless-shelter --find Foobar --replace Shelter
+template-filler --source /path/to/this/template-cli --destination /path/to/your/shelter --find Foobar --replace Shelter
 ```

 ### Template overview

-There is a single haskell package in `foobar-cli`.
-It contains the following structure:

-- The entry point in `Foobar.Cli`
-- Option parsing in `Foobar.Cli.OptParse`
-- The (read-only) environment and related functions in `Foobar.Cli.Env`
-- Individual commands in `Foobar.Cli.<command>`.
-There is an example in `Foobar.Cli.Commands.Greet`
+TODO

 ### OptParse